The trace of the canonical module: Introduction

 The situation for squarefree Veronese subalgebras is more complicated.
 Given integers $n\geq d>0$, the $d$-th squarefree Veronese subalgebra $R_{n,d}$ of the polynomial ring $S$ in $n$ variables over a field $K$ is the $K$-algebra generated by the squarefree monomials in $S$ of degree $d$.
 Based on a theorem of Bruns, Vasconcelos and Villarreal \cite{BVV} we give in Theorem~\ref{thm:sqfreevero-anticanonical} an explicit description of the anti-canonical ideal of $R_{n,d}$, and we use this result to show in Theorem~\ref{thm:sqfreevero} that the following conditions are equivalent: (i) $R_{n,d}$ is nearly Gorenstein, (ii) $R_{n,d}$ is Gorenstein, (iii) $d=1$ or $d=n-1$ or $n=2d$.

 By another result of Goto and Watanabe \cite{GW}, the canonical module for the Segre product $T=R\# S$ of positively graded Cohen-Macaulay $K$-algebras $R$ and $S$ of Krull dimension at least $2$ is just the Segre product of the respective canonical modules, assuming that $T$ is Cohen--Macaulay.
 We use this result in Theorem \ref{general segre} to compute $\tr(\omega_T)$ in the case that $R$ and $S$ are standard graded Gorenstein $K$-algebras.
 It is shown in Theorem~\ref{general segre} that $\mm_T^{|r-s|}\subseteq \tr(\omega_T)$, where $\mm_T$ is the graded maximal ideal of $T$ and where $r$ and $s$ are the respective $a$-invariants of $R$ and $S$.
-Equality holds, if $T$ is a domain.
-If follows that under these conditions $T$ is nearly Gorenstein if and only if $|r-s|\leq 1$, see Corollary~\ref{nearlysegre}.
+Equality holds, if $R$ and $S$ are homogeneous semigroup rings .
+It follows that under these conditions $T$ is nearly Gorenstein if and only if $|r-s|\leq 1$, see Corollary~\ref{nearlysegre}.
 The section ends with Proposition~\ref{lemma:i} in which the anti-canonical ideal of the Segre product is computed in the case that $R$ and $S$ are polynomial rings.

 These results on Segre products are used in Section~\ref{sec:hibi} to give a complete classification of all nearly Gorenstein Hibi rings.
 Given a finite distributive lattice $L$ and a field $K$, the Hibi ring of $L$ defined over $K$ is the toric ring $\mathcal{R}_K[L]$ whose relations are the meet-join relations of $L$.
 By a fundamental theorem of Birkhoff, $L$ is the ideal lattice $\Jc(P)$ of its poset of join irreducible elements.
 It is shown in Theorem~\ref{nearlygorhibiring} that $\mathcal{R}_K[L]$ is nearly Gorenstein if and only if $P$ is the disjoint union of pure connected posets $P_1, \ldots, P_q$ such that $|\rank(P_i) - \rank(P_j)| \leq 1$ for $1 \leq i < j \leq q$.
 This naturally complements the result of the second author in \cite{TH87} that $\mathcal{R}_K[L]$ is Gorenstein if and only if $P$ is pure.